Arginine is a type of amino acid that’s important for regulating blood flow.

 - boosts immune system function

 Pork loin, another high-protein food, comes in a close second with an arginine content of 14 grams per rib.
 It’s also one of the leanest cuts of pork, so it’s lower in fat.
-Use a marinade to add flavor without the extra fat; try this bourbon pork tenderloin.
+Use a marinade to add flavor without the extra fat.

 Chicken is another popular and healthy way to get protein.
 It’s also the third-best source of arginine.
-One chicken breast has 70 percent of your daily recommendation for protein and almost 9 grams of arginine.
-This chicken and pinto bean sauté is packed with flavor and protein.
+One chicken breast has 70 percent of your daily recommended protein and almost 9 grams of arginine.
+Check out these diabetes-friendly chicken recipes.

 Animal sources aren’t the only way to get protein and arginine.
 One cup of pumpkin seeds has almost 7 grams.
 Pumpkin seeds are also a great source of the minerals iron and zinc.
 Try adding them as a crunchy salad topping or as part of a trail mix.